eeshanl/Coding-Problems/ReplaceSpaceWith%20/README.md

-#Replace spaces
+# Replace spaces (in C)
-Replaces all spaces in a string with "%20"
+* Replaces all spaces in a string with "%20"